el634dev/node-school-adventures/README.md

 ## Experience & Langauges
 > It is aassumed the student has no prior knowledge of programming.
-> NodeSchool has also been translated into a number of different languages, 18 I believe
+> NodeSchool has also been translated into a number of different languages, 18 I believe.

 ## Setup
 > In your terminal run `npm install -g javascripting`